annTerry/nodejs2022Q4-service/README.md

 ```

  Please wait for application full start
- Then you can test application on localhost:{PORT} (default PORT is 4004)
+ Then you can test application on localhost:{PORT} (default PORT is 4000)

 ### Docker hub
-You can pull images from docker-hub
+You can pull images from docker-hub (they were private, but set public for check)

 ```
 docker pull alattery/nodejs2022:db